ivkram/specvizitor/_sources/userguide/app-settings.rst

 Advanced settings
 +++++++++++++++++

 Some applications settings, for example widget configurations, cannot be modified from the GUI (yet).
-To view and modify these settings, open the directory indicated in the bottom of :guilabel:`Settings` (under the "Advanced settings"):
+To view and modify these settings, open the directory indicated at the bottom of :guilabel:`Settings` (under the "Advanced settings"):

 .. figure:: ../screenshots/advanced_settings.png